ci-mustafa/applywise/README.md

     * As a user, I want the ability to reset my password securely, so that I can regain access to my account without complications if I forget my current password.
 * Displaying Feedback Messages
     *  provide clear and actionable feedback messages to users based on their interactions with the application.

+### First time user
+* Easy Navigation: A well-organized layout helps new users explore features without confusion.
+* About page: Engaging visuals and a quick guide introducing ApplyWise’s features and how they simplify the job search process.
+* Simple Registration: A straightforward sign-up process to quickly create an account and start tracking applications.

+### Registered User
+* Secure Login: Fast, secure login process with personalized access to their application data.
+* Job Application Management: Tools to create, edit, and delete job applications with comprehensive details.
+* Progress Tracking: Visual indicators and status updates for applications, helping users manage multiple applications with ease.
+* Search and Filter: Quickly locate specific applications by keywords or status, making it easy to stay organized and focused
+* Dashboard: An at-a-glance view of recent activities and key metrics related to the user’s job search.

+### Admin user
+* Admin Portal: Secure login access to a centralized dashboard for managing user data and overseeing platform operations.
+* User Account Management: Admins can modify or delete user accounts if necessary, ensuring appropriate control over data.